 The acquisition reports tell you where your traffic is coming from.
 Whether people are coming through Organic search, Social media, Adwords, website referrals, and directly by typing the URL.

 Analyzing the split gives you an idea of which marketing efforts are performing and which aren’t.
-You would know the performance of how each landing page across the metrics that matter to you – see the Landing pages report under Search console.
+You would know the performance of how each landing page across the metrics that matter to you – see the Landing pages report under the Search console.

 Google recently added a new set of reports under this section titled “Search Console”.
 This helps you in understanding the search patterns that bring traffic to your website.
 The Queries report shows you the list of queries that your visitors are using to land on your website along with the average position of your website for each query.
 The position can be viewed as the rank for your website against each query.
 You may use this to find out opportunities for your content creation.